jjasghar/pxe_dust-cookbook/README.md

 This recipe sets up PXE to help deploy ESXi from VMware.
 You need to acquire the ISO from VMWare before running this recipe.
-There is an attribute `default['pxe_dust']['esx_iso']` that defaults to: `VMware-VMvisor-Installer-6.0.0.update01-3029758.x86_64.iso` that you may need to override.
-If you put that ISO in the `/tmp` directory of the machine that will do the hosting of the tftp the recipe will take care of the rest.
+There is an attribute `default['pxe_dust']['esx_iso']` that defaults to: `VMware-VMvisor-Installer-6.0.0.update01-3029758.x86_64.iso` which at the time of creating this recipe was the most up-to-date.
+You may need to override this with a different version so keep that in mind.
+If you put that ISO in the `/tmp` directory on the tftp machine the recipe will take the ISO and extract what it needs and add the option to the PXE boot menu.
+You can start up the machine and select the 3rd menu label and boot into installing ESXi on that host.

 The root password is `Ubuntu!!` due to the ESXi security restrictions.